KaliedaRik/rikverse2020/public/reports/and-still-i-breathe.md

 ## Document Provenance

-This document was generated using a large language model (Google Gemini, May 2025) based on the steps outlined at the end of this document, which have been provided for the purposes of review and replication (within reason, given the randomness associated with AI predictive text models).
-The resulting summary and review are presented as-is from a single run of the steps in a clean, unbiased session with the LLM; the only changes made are to the style markup.
+The summaries included in this document were generated using a large language model (Google Gemini, May 2025), following the steps outlined at the end of this document.
+These steps are included for the purposes of review and replication (within reason, given the stochastic nature of AI-generated text).
+The summary and review are presented as-is from a single, clean session with no user bias introduced; the only modifications made were to document markup and formatting.

+**Document version:** 1 (31 May 2025)

+### Interpretive Note:

+As with human critics, LLM-generated literary analysis does not necessarily reflect authorial intent.
+Rather, it engages the work as an autonomous text, open to thematic, formal, and cultural interpretation.
+These readings should be understood as contributions to a broader critical conversation - not as definitive or exclusive truths.

 ## Short Summary (Blurb) for Contemporary Poetry Readers